 Visiting Dubai last year was an extraordinary and all-round experience.
-However, I will be frank, when I was a week away from the trip, I was having a second thought about the culture, travelling within the city and the overall entertainment factor.
+However, I will be frank, when I was a week away from the trip, I was having second thoughts about the culture, travelling within the city and the overall entertainment factor.
 As soon as I stepped into the Dubai airport, I could feel a cosmopolitan vibe with a middle-eastern touch.
 I visited in the month of March when it was just starting to get blazing hot.

 Best Season To Visit: September to March.
 In case you’re okay about melting away and disappearing into thin air you are good to go any time of the year.

 I stayed in a hotel in Bur Dubai, which I found rather conveniently located near to the airport, Jumeirah Beach, Creek, Al Karama and Deira.
 I am a budget traveler and hence avoided extravagant hotels.

 Costs and Expenses: The fabulous thing about Dubai is that it has all kinds of hotels, cuisines, and indulgences, and everything depends on how much money you are willing to shell out.
 You may choose from ultra-luxury hotels and resorts to basic utility accommodations.

 Modes of Transport: Cabs and Metro are convenient and mostly inexpensive.
 In case you are willing to go frugal on transportation, you can go for occasional trips in buses and sparse excursions on foot.
 You will be able to manage well.

 Lets dig into the list of 10 Wonders of Dubai that are spectacular in every sense and worth the time and every last penny that you spend on them.

 This white sand beach with pristine clear waters and a view of Burj Al Arab is a gorgeous place to spend your day at.
 The beach is speckless, and so are the amenities.
 You can lie on a sunbed all day long, order food and drinks or go for water sports.
 The color of the water is for one to be fancied.